Never Won Anything Anywhere.

 Seriously?

-One day I presented the challenge to Bruce.
+One day I presented a challenge to Bruce.
 I challenged him to a game at Forest Hill Arena on a Sunday afternoon within a few weeks.
 To make it even more enticing, the losing team would have to pay for the ice.
 Bruce accepted my challenge right away and we agreed I would get the ice in about three weeks' time.
 My big challenge now would be to try and convince enough of my Saturday morning group to play so I could ice a full team.
-I also needed all of our better players to commit if we were to have any chance of winning the game.
-The following Saturday, I just simply told them that we had been challenged to a game and most of the group agreed to play right away.
+I also needed all of our better players to commit if we were going to have any chance of winning the game.
+The following Saturday, I just simply told them that we had been challenged to a game and most of them agreed to play right away.

 Game on.